-The Portals alternative would result in minor to moderate long-term local beneficial impacts on transportation on and around the Memorial.
+The Portals alternative would result in minor to major long-term local beneficial impacts on transportation on and around the Memorial.
 This determination is due to significant improvements to pedestrian circulation and parking resources, as well as the implementation of a visitor transportation system.
+However, there could be moderate short-term and minor to moderate long-term impacts to vehicular circulation on Memorial Drive.